-With air conditioner maintenance in full swing as well as the recent sporadic Kansas City weather forecasts, I am guessing that the majority of air conditioners have not yet been turned on — at least consistently.
+With air conditioner maintenance in full swing as well as the recent sporadic Kansas City weather forecasts, I am guessing that the majority of air conditioners have not yet been turned on — at least not consistently.
 If you have not yet done so, now is the time to schedule an annual maintenance appointment for your air conditioner to hopefully help you avoid any issues when summer arrives.
-A lot of our service calls during the summer months start off with, “Why is my air conditioner leaking water.
+A lot of our service calls during the summer months start off with, “Why is my air conditioner leaking water?
 Is this normal?”
-Understanding the difference between normal leaking water and leaking water that requires a service professional is something I will try and shed some light on; hopefully saving you time and money.
+Understanding the difference between normal leaking and leaking water that requires a service professional is something I will try and shed some light on; hopefully saving you time and money.

 Air Conditioner Function: Keep in mind that this is a very basic description of how your air conditioner unit works.
 There are three main components: the condenser coils, compressor; and the evaporator coil.

 • The Condenser Coils & the Compressor are both housed in the unit outside your home.

 • The Evaporator Coil is located inside near your furnace or air handler.

 • Heat is transferred outside to the condenser coil and via refrigerant and a chemical reaction in the compressor, the refrigerant is cooled and pushed inside to the evaporator coil.
 This is where warm air is cooled and transferred throughout your home via the blower.